 Is it not all about the Benjamins anymore?
 Consumers making purchases with cash are becoming less and less common.
-According to a study conducted by the Federal Reserve in 2019, consumers used cash in 26% of all transactions, down 30% from 2017.
-Purchasers are moving toward using "digital wallets," smartphone-enabled payment platforms that can be used almost anywhere you would swipe or tap a credit or debit card.
-When you purchase with Apple Pay, Google Pay, or Samsung Pay, a unique virtual token transmits your payment so that your card number and identity aren't shared with merchants.
-The U.S. is lagging behind other countries for mobile payment adoption, however.
-Market research company eMarketer projects that in 2021 nearly 80% of smartphone users in China will be using digital wallets for purchases at the point of sale, while only 31% of users in the U.S. will be.
-So why the reluctance?

-Another reason for the slow adaption is safety concerns.
-A 2019 Pew survey found 38% of respondents thought that mobile payments are "poorly protected."
-The fact is, digital wallets can be more safe and secure than the cards in your wallet.
-If you lose your wallet, it's gone, and your credit cards could be in the hands of a bad actor.
-To protect yourself, you will need to cancel all your cards, which can be difficult and time-consuming.
-If you lose your phone, it's more difficult for hackers to access your digital information without a password and biometric authentication (thumbprint or facial recognition).
-All your information is stored in a cloud, and when you get a replacement phone, you simply download the data.
-And the financial data used in a digital wallet account is encrypted, meaning the transaction data is "hidden" in a randomly generated code that conceals it and makes it useless to hackers.

-There are some things you can do to ensure the safety of your digital wallet further.
-Here's four of them:

-Updated | Is it not all about the Benjamins anymore?
-Consumers making purchases with cash are becoming less and less common.
 According to a study conducted by the Federal Reserve in 2021, consumers used cash in 19% of all transactions, down 7% from 2019.
 Purchasers are moving toward using digital wallets, which are smartphone-enabled payment platforms that can be used almost anywhere you would swipe or tap a credit or debit card.
 When you purchase with Apple Pay, Google Pay, or Samsung Pay, a unique virtual token transmits your payment so that your card number and identity aren't shared with merchants.
 The U.S. is lagging behind other countries for mobile payment adoption, however.
 Market research company Statista says the adoption rate of mobile payments among the mobile internet users in China was over 85%, representing a user base of 911 million, vs.32% for the U.S. So why the reluctance?

 Another reason for the slow adaption is safety concerns.
 A 2019 Pew survey found 38% of respondents thought that mobile payments are "poorly protected."
 The fact is, digital wallets can be more safe and secure than the cards in your wallet.
 If you lose your wallet, it's gone, and your credit cards could be in the hands of a bad actor.
 To protect yourself, you will need to cancel all your cards, which can be difficult and time-consuming.
 If you lose your phone, it's more difficult for hackers to access your digital information without a password and biometric authentication (thumbprint or facial recognition).
 All your information is stored in a cloud, and when you get a replacement phone, you simply download the data.
 And the financial data used in a digital wallet account is encrypted, meaning the transaction data is "hidden" in a randomly generated code that conceals it and makes it useless to hackers.

 There are some things you can do to ensure the safety of your digital wallet further.
 Here's four of them: